RTT-app/.github/profile/README.md

-# Reddit Data Ingestion and Analysis App
+# RTT - Reddit topic tracker

-This document provides an overview of an application that utilizes Apache Airflow, Python microservices, MongoDB, and Redis to ingest and analyze Reddit text data.
-The backend of the application is built using Python Flask, following REST principles.

 ## Overview

-The Reddit Data Ingestion and Analysis App is designed to collect and analyze textual data from Reddit.
+The Reddit topic tracker App is designed to collect textual data from Reddit.
 It employs a modular architecture with microservices to ensure scalability and flexibility.
-The app uses Apache Airflow for orchestrating the ETL (Extract, Transform, Load) pipeline, Python Flask for the backend API, MongoDB for storing transformed data, and Redis for optimizing ETL processes.
+This set of repositories constitutes a comprehensive Reddit Data ETL (Extract, Transform, Load) tool designed to efficiently extract text data from Reddit, transform it, and load it into MongoDB.
+The tool is orchestrated using Apache Airflow and optimizes data processing by leveraging Redis for intermediate storage.

 ## Architecture

-### 1. Data Ingestion

-The data ingestion process involves collecting posts and comments from Reddit.
-This is accomplished using a Python microservice that interacts with the Reddit API.
+1. Data Ingestion: The data ingestion process involves collecting posts and comments from _Reddit_.
+This is accomplished using a Python microservice that interacts with the _Reddit_ API.
 The service fetches data based on specified subreddits, keywords, or other criteria, and then stores it in a temporary data store.

-### 2. ETL Pipeline

-Once the data is ingested, it undergoes the ETL process:
+2. _ETL_ Pipeline Once the data is ingested, it undergoes the _ETL_ process:
 - **Extract**: Another microservice extracts the data from the temporary store and prepares it for transformation.

 - **Transform**: The transformed data is processed to extract valuable insights, such as sentiment analysis, keyword extraction, and user engagement metrics.
 Python libraries like NLTK and spaCy can be used for natural language processing tasks.

-- **Load**: The transformed data is stored in a MongoDB database for easy retrieval and analysis.
+- **Load**: The transformed data is stored in a _MongoDB_ database for easy retrieval and analysis.

-### 3. Redis for Optimization

-Redis is used within the ETL pipeline to cache frequently accessed data and optimize processing speed.
+3. Redis for Optimization: _Redis_ is used within the _ETL_ pipeline to cache frequently accessed data and optimize processing speed.
 This helps reduce the load on the Reddit API and improves overall system performance.

-### 4. Backend API

-The backend of the application is built with Python Flask, following REST principles.
-It provides endpoints for:

-- Initiating data ingestion tasks
-- Monitoring the progress of data processing
-- Querying and retrieving analyzed Reddit data
-- Managing user authentication and access control

 ## Technology Stack